How to create a pre-order form for your website

 Or any other perks your customers may enjoy.

 If you’re collecting pre-orders for a limited-quantity item, make sure to mention that it’s scarce.
-The scarcity principle is a proven tactic to get more pre-orders, because most people like the idea of owning something exclusively or being among the first to own an item.
+The scarcity principle is a great tactic to get more pre-orders because most people like the idea of owning something exclusively or being among the first to own an item.

 Create your pre-order form today